sensory words list

 Tips to Help You Use Sensory Word in Your Writing

-Here are some simple strategies to get started:
+Here are some simple strategies to make incorporating sensory words easier and more effective:

 Boring sentence: She walked through the garden.